Master of Teaching (Primary)

 Prior to your fourth attempt

-If unsuccessful on your third attempt, you must book and appointment with the Head of School, Dr Leonardo Veliz and the Chief Academic Officer, Associate Professor George Odhiambo to discuss your progress, preparation and strategies used for your previous LANTITE attempts.
+If unsuccessful on your third attempt, you must book and appointment with the Head of School, Dr Daniel Johnston and the Deputy Chief Academic Officer, Dr Jane Stenning to discuss your progress, preparation and strategies used for your previous LANTITE attempts.
 If a fourth attempt is required, the Head of School will arrange with ACER to approve and register you for the test in the next testing window.

 Prior to your fifth attempt